 3. Sanibel Island Beaches, Sanibel Island

-It’s easy to see why Sanibel Island was dubbed the “Shelling Capital of the World.”
+It's easy to see why Sanibel Island was dubbed the "Shelling Capital of the World."
 Each of its 15 miles of beaches are filled with unique shells (including sand dollars) that rolled in from the Gulf of Mexico.
-There are so many beautiful strands on this isle that we couldn’t pick just one.
+With so many beautiful beaches on Sanibel Island, it's hard to pick just one.